sweetim/how-to-rust/README.md

         - Visual Studio Code + Rust Analyzer
         - RustRover
 - error handling
+    - how to check what error type is return
     - using if let condition
     - using .unwrap or .expect
     - using `Box<dyn std::err::Error>`